sonorangirl/wes-bos-courses/FlexBox/notes.md

 + Make sure gulp is installed globally
 + Get into the directory you want to use gulp in
 + get a local version going ->
-	* `npm init` to make a new package.json file
+	* run `npm init` to make a new package.json file
 	* make a new gulpfile `touch gulpfile.js`
 	* install gulp locally `npm install gulp --save-dev`
 	* get auto-prefixer `npm install gulp-autoprefixer --save-dev`
-+ build your gulpfile in gulpfile.js
++ build your gulp tasks in gulpfile.js
 	* require both gulp and autoprefixer
 	```js
 	var gulp = require('gulp');